FRRouting/frr/doc/user/overview.rst

   Mac OSX

-Also note that, in particular regarding proprietary platforms, compiler and C library choice will affect Frr.
+Also note that, in particular regarding proprietary platforms, compiler and C library choice will affect FRR.
 Only recent versions of the following C compilers are well-tested:

 @sp 1